There is no question about it, internet scammers are morons.

 Facebook has multiple security settings that guard your email address.

 On Facebook, there's a setting that determines whether people can find you through your email.
 By default, new accounts have this setting turned on.
-And there is another setting that specifies whether people can download your email address when they download their own Facebook activity.
+And you have the obvious settings that specify if your email address is public, visible to your friends only, or private.
+Guess what setting I use.

 On LinkedIn, hundreds, if not thousands, of people can see your contact details by default.